National Herbarium of Namibia (WIND)

 - Specimens have all the relevant required information (as set out in the Collecting Guide [pdf 338 kb]).
 This can be recorded on the collecting form [pdf 13 kb].

-- A plant collecting permit is required, which can be obtained from the Permit Office of the Ministry of Environment and Tourism.
-Permit application forms can be downloaded here:
+- A plant collecting permit is required, which can be obtained from the National Commission on Research, Science and Technology (NCRST), contact person:

 A Collecting Guide [pdf 338 kb] and Collecting Form [pdf 13 kb] is available for the collection of good herbarium specimens outlining the equipment needed as well as procedures on how to press plant specimens.

 The institute is open to visitors Monday to Friday from 08:00 - 12:30 and 14:00 - 16:30.
 However, use of this facility is subject to prior arrangement with the curator.
 Tours and training courses on collecting and mounting procedures are available upon written request.

 The institute is fumigated twice a year using dry fumigants as part of a maintenance programme for the national collection.